reneenoble/ai-rag-workshop-python/README.md

-# AI and RAG Sample for Teaching, Learing, and Playing!
+# AI and RAG Sample for Learing, Playing, and Teaching!

 This sample includes a step by step process for dissolving the idea that AI is magic!

 It shows you how you can start using GitHub Models to get free access to GPT tech.
-This has a bunch of steps you can explore with kids.
-I've provided all the code, but you could strip out any parts you would rather get your students coding themsleves.
-Or use the code as speed run to have a quick play with AI by changing the tone and manipulating the data.
+This has a bunch of steps you can explore and fiddle with.

 You'll find in here Python code to play with AI both in the form of a step by step workshop plan in a Jupyter Notebook (.ipynb), as well as a Python (.py) file to see how it all comes together.

-You can also find my slides from PyCon AU in this repo that you can use for your own learning, or with your class.
-I'll put the video of the conference talk up when it's released.
+You can also find my slides from PyCon AU and from Sydney Python Meetup in this repo that you can use.

 ## In the workshop...